linasc3-ai/rave-documentation/02-installation.md

 ## System Prerequisites

-RAVE is written in the programming language "R", so it is necessary to download the *latest* version of R for your computer.
-We also strongly recommend installing "RStudio", an integrated development environment, in order to easily utilize RAVE features.
-This section will guide you to install these and other prerequisites.
+RAVE is written in the programming language "R", so it is necessary to download the *latest* version of R on the computer.
+It is strongly recommended to install "RStudio", an integrated development environment, in order to easily utilize RAVE features.
+This section will guide the  installation of these and other prerequisites.
 Please click on the following links according to your operating systems.

 * [MacOS](#macos)
 * Windows